Home / DOTS Score Calculator - Australian Powerlifting

 WHAT IS THE DOTS SCORE?

-The DOTS Score is a simple way to compare powerlifting results across all body weights.
-It adjusts your total based on bodyweight, so lifters of different sizes can be ranked fairly.
-In short, it shows how strong you are for your body size.
+The DOTS Score is used to compare powerlifting results between lifters of different bodyweights.
+It adjusts your total so everyone can be ranked fairly.
+In simple terms, it shows how strong you are for your size.
+In Australia, DOTS is the main scoring system for drug-tested powerlifting.

 HOW IS THE DOTS SCORE CALCULATED?